All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Prevention

-Prevention of teniarinhoz is carried out with the help of a complex of medical and veterinary measures aimed at identifying the sources of invasion during mass screening of the population.
-Carry out activities to protect the environment (pastures) from faecal pollution.
-Personal prevention is to exclude from the diet of raw and insufficiently thermally treated cattle meat.
+Prevention of taeniasis is carried out using a set of medical and veterinary measures aimed at identifying sources of invasion during mass examination of the population.
+Measures are taken to protect the environment (pastures) from faecal contamination.
+Personal prevention consists of excluding raw and insufficiently thermally processed cattle meat from the diet.

 Forecast